INDIVIDUAL UNIVERSITY FACTS AND STATS

 - More than 3,250 students placed Maynooth University as their first preference on their CAO applications in 2016.

 - Over 28% of the full-time undergraduate student population is supported by the Maynooth Access Programme.

 - Maynooth University counts two Nobel Peace Prize winners among its 40,000 alumni and current academics.

-- Maynooth University has seven cutting‐edge research institutes on campus and the best record for commercialising research of any Irish university
+- Maynooth University has won an international reputation for the standing of its research expertise and has the best record for commercialising research of any Irish university.

 - UCC is one of Ireland’s oldest institutions of higher education, founded as a Queen’s College in 1845.

-- UCC has over 2,400 international students from 98 countries around the world
+- For 2018, UCC has over 3,000 international students from 100 countries around the world.

 - UCC is internationally acclaimed as one of the top 2% of research institutions in the world.

-- UCC has 54 Sports Clubs and 78 active student societies
+- UCC has 59 Sports Clubs and 78 active student societies

 - UCC was the world’s first university to receive a Green Campus Award for its on-going Environmental efforts.

 - UCD was established in 1854 by John Henry Newman author of the classic work The Idea of a University.

 - UCD is Ireland’s largest university with over 33,724 students.
 UCD is a large employer with over 1,520 academic staff, over 1,700 support staff and has an annual turnover of €441 million.